-You will be asked to sign release of information (ROI) forms for any family or friends for which you authorize SPBH to exchange information with, as well as, a primary care physician, psychiatrist, and therapist (if you are established with these services).
+You will be asked to sign Release of Information (ROI) forms for any family or caregivers for which you authorize SPBH to exchange information with, as well as a primary care physician, psychiatrist, and therapist (if you are established with these services).
 These releases are encouraged so we may communicate with your health care providers outside of SPBH.